cathysarisky/Ruby-sales/README.md

 # Ruby-sales
 This theme is a fork of the Ruby theme, adding a sales interface to Ghost.

+WORK IN PROGRESS.
+Some of what's below is current vapor-ware/planned.
+You were warned.

 Styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
 You'll need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/) and [Gulp](https://gulpjs.com) installed globally.
 After that, from the theme's root directory:

 ```bash